pablobernabeu/knit-deleting-service-files/README.md

 This function is designed to avoid (R) Markdown knitting errors caused by service files from previous knittings (e.g., manuscript.tex, ZHJhZnQtYXBhLlJtZA==.Rmd, manuscript.synctex.gz).
 The function first suggests deleting potential service files in the directory.
 A response from the user is required in the console.
 Next, the document is knitted.
 Last, the function offers deleting potential service files again, with a response being required as well.
 The only obligatory argument for this function is the name of an (R)md file.
 The optional argument is a path to the directory containing the file.

+NOTE: If the user accepts the deletion of the files, the function deletes them irreversibly using `unlink()`.
+Therefore, our familiar adage truly applies: this function comes with ABSOLUTELY NO WARRANTY.

 <br>

 ![Screenshot 2021-12-15 at 19 32 02](https://user-images.githubusercontent.com/20436359/146609256-4003e074-8f9c-489a-b530-8759f157b737.png)